Wolox/layout/README.md

 }

 // And so on for every type of margin and padding from 0 to 200px.
 ```
+### Layout API interface

-* To generate a flexbox layout you can do;
+To generate a flexbox layout you can do:
 ```html
 <div class="column middle">...</div>